 To claim a refund of taxes withheld from your Indiana income, follow these steps in the program:

-- County Information, Select Out of State for both the taxpayer and Spouse for State where you lived and where you worked.
+- Select Out of State for the taxpayer and spouse when choosing where you lived and worked during the tax year

 - Subtractions From Income

 - Select "Yes" to complete the IN-2058SP in the program